resource-watch/slate/source/includes/api/_areas_v2.md

 curl -X GET https://api.resourcewatch.org/v2/area?page[number]=2&page[size]=25
 ```

-By default, no pagination is applied to the returned response, and every call to the `v2/areas` endpoint will return all of your areas.
-However, due to performance and memory management issues, when viewing all areas (using the `all=true` option), the returned result is then paginated.
+Due to performance and memory management issues, when viewing all areas (using the `v2/areas` endpoint with the `all=true` query parameter), the returned result is paginated.
 You can customize this behavior using the following query parameters:

 Field       |             Description                                                                                                                          | Type    | Example    |
 ----------- | :----------------------------------------------------------------------------------------------------------------------------------------------: | ------: | ---------: |